It might sound humble, but boiled cabbage is absolutely delicious! Swirl it with butter and salt for an easy and healthy side dish.

 4. Slice crosswise: Thinly slice the cabbage in the short direction, using a circular motion with the knife.

-How to boil cabbage: master method
+How to boil cabbage: overview

 • Shredded cabbage takes 12 to 15 minutes to boil, when dropped into a large pot of salted boiling water.